Katie Rajan-EdgeIntegrative psychotherapist

 I believe that given the right kind of environmental support, people are basically growth-oriented.
 We want good relationships, meaningful pursuits, to feel understood and seen, and to be safe.
 Sometimes our pasts or the systems we live within can make it feel impossible to achieve those things.
 My hope is that by listening to you, trying to understand who you are and why you've made the choices you have, and offering as much insight as I can muster, we may be able to help you get back towards those fundamental human needs.

-I am an integrative counsellor and a registered member of the British Association for Counselling and Psychotherapy (MBACP) .
+I am an integrative psychotherapist and a registered member of the British Association for Counselling and Psychotherapy (MBACP) and the UK Council for Psychotherapy.
 In brief this means that I trained in a wide range of therapeutic methods and theories, and that I try to think about each client and each problem from several points of view.